Published Date: Jun 30th, 2025

 Location

 Anstruther East Basin car park is situated at East Shore, in Anstruther.
-The car park is next to the current lifeboat shed and opposite the Scottish Fisheries Museum.
+The car park is next to the current lifeboat station and opposite the Scottish Fisheries Museum.

 Work programme